Tanjidor: Performance

 Tanjidor music is commonly performed as traditional street music as well as festive music in several celebrations; such as the Cap Go Meh party in Betawi Chinese communities and Lebaran Betawi.
 Tanjidor bandsmen usually perform in traditional Betawi weddings to deliver the groom or take part in parades as a group as a general rule, with the band led by a bandmaster or conductor.
 In general, tanjidor music is usually performed during festive occasions in the Betawi community.
-They wear uniforms inspired by the traditional clothing of the Betawi of greater Jakarta and its suburban towns, with songkrok caps by the male bandsmen.
+They wear uniforms inspired by the traditional clothing of the Betawi of greater Jakarta and its suburban towns, with songkok caps by the male bandsmen.

 This form of musical ensemble is the remnant of the colonial marching band brass and wind instrument and music of the Dutch East Indies era in Indonesia.
 Their music is usually cheerful songs akin to military march music from the Dutch colonial era, which were usually played by military bandsmen of the Royal Netherlands Navy and the Royal Netherlands East Indies Army, and later on by bandsmen of the first generation bands of the Indonesian National Armed Forces.

 Instruments

-No fixed number of instruments can be used in the tanjidor band or ensemble.
+A fixed number of instruments cannot be used in a tanjidor band or ensemble.
 It can be as little as a brass duo of tuba and trumpet, to a quite complete wind orchestra consisting of number of wind and percussion instruments.
 The musical instruments being played in tanjidor among others are: